sagemath/trac_to_gh/Issue 4045.md

 # Issue 4045: [with patch, needs review] fix PolyBoRi GB calculations in some situations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4045

 Original creator: malb